 Quality assurance and quality control are complementary parts of a quality management system, yet serve very distinct roles with different purposes.
 Without knowing how the two quality functions differ and intersect, your QMS processes will struggle, and more importantly, you'll struggle to ensure your medical device is safe and effective.

 This article will clear up any lingering confusion around the two terms quality control and quality assurance, explain how they differ from one another and how they intersect, and how professionals in these roles can leverage certain tools and methodologies to successfully control quality and assure quality.

 Quality assurance prevents flaws in the way a medical device is manufactured.
 Quality assurance happens throughout the medical device manufacturing process.
-Quality staff look for problems in processes that might result in nonconforming products, and fix those processes that would otherwise cause defects.
+Those responsible for quality assurance look for problems in processes that might result in nonconforming products, and fix those processes that would otherwise cause defects.

 Quality control finds flaws in products after they’ve been manufactured but prior to distribution into the marketplace.
-Quality control tests products or batches of products to see whether they conform to product specifications.
+Quality control tests products or batches of products to see whether they conform to product specifications or if nonconformities exist.
 The goal is to catch defective products before they’re shipped to the end user.